ahmedbilal-7191/sre_bootcamp/README.md

 then apply eso/store-secret.yaml - it has secret store and the external secrets yaml whihch will sync secrets and apply in the student-api namespace

-also if not want to use the https then dont include the volume mount in the vault config and the in the cluster store use http not https for url and dont mount the ca cert for the clustrer store too
+also if not want to use the https then dont include the volume mount in the vault config and the in the cluster store use http not https for url and dont mount the ca cert for the clustrer store too this project uses the sync secrets once the we have the credential in the vault and a   cluster store is configure then etersecrets kind resource will sync it in the configured namespace

 7. Deploy Database (Node B- already having node selector to be oon database node) kubectl apply -f k8s-manifests/db.yaml